janaeshkrish/janaeshkrish/README.md

 Hi, I'm Janaeshwar, a passionate self-taught Software developer and a freelance software engineer from India.

-- 🔭 I’m currently working on Chat bot project for an ERP software
+- 🔭 I’m currently working on developing contextual AI-assistant for an ERP software.
-- 🌱 I’m currently learning deployment process using containers
+- 🌱 I’m passionate about implementing and learning cutting-edge technologies.
 - 👯 I’m looking to collaborate on python frameworks
 - 🤔 I’m looking for help in creating a CI/CD pipeline
 - 💬 Ask me any thing I' ready to share my knowledge